-- 1. The maximum indexing string length is 256 bytes.
-The part of data that exceeds 256 bytes will not be indexed. - 2.
-If there is a full-text index on the tag/edge type, the tag/edge type cannot be deleted or modified. - 3.
-One tag/edge type can only have one full-text index. - 4.
-The type of properties must be string. - 5.
-The WHERE clause in the full-text search statement LOOKUP / MATCH does not support logical expressions AND and OR. - 6.
+- 1. Currently, full-text search supports LOOKUP statements only. - 2.
+The maximum indexing string length is 256 bytes.
+The part of data that exceeds 256 bytes will not be indexed. - 3.
+If there is a full-text index on the tag/edge type, the tag/edge type cannot be deleted or modified. - 4.
+One tag/edge type can only have one full-text index. - 5.
+The type of properties must be string. - 6.
 Full-text index can not be applied to search multiple tags/edge types. - 7.
 Sorting for the returned results of the full-text search is not supported.
 Data is returned in the order of data insertion. - 8.
 Full-text index can not search properties with value NULL. - 9.
 Altering Elasticsearch indexes is not supported at this time. - 10.
-The pipe operator is not supported in the LOOKUP and MATCH statements, excluding the examples in our manual. - 11.
-Full-text search only works on single terms. - 12.
+The pipe operator is not supported. - 11.
+WHERE clauses supports full-text search only working on single terms. - 12.
 Full-text indexes are not deleted together with the graph space. - 13.
 Make sure that you start the Elasticsearch cluster and Nebula Graph at the same time.
 If not, the data writing on the Elasticsearch cluster can be incomplete. - 14.
 Do not contain ' or \ in the vertex or edge values.
 If not, an error will be caused in the Elasticsearch cluster storage. - 15.
 It may take a while for Elasticsearch to create indexes.
-If Nebula Graph warns no index is found, wait for the index to take effect (however, the waiting time is unknown and there is no code to check).
+If Nebula Graph warns no index is found, wait for the index to take effect (however, the waiting time is unknown and there is no code to check). - 16.
+Nebula Graph clusters deployed with K8s do not support the full-text search feature.